sensu/sensu-docs/content/sensu-go/6.0/learn/prometheus-metrics.md

 ### Create a Sensu InfluxDB handler asset

-Put the following asset definition in a file called `asset_influxdb`:
+Put the following dynamic runtime asset definition in a file called `asset_influxdb`:

 {{< language-toggle >}}